Let's Start With The Basics What Is A Function, Really?

 }

-Now let's use it:
+Now let's actually use it:

 function double(number) {